-- 1. If the carrier is obligated under this chapter to pay damages for partial or total loss of the freight, then the damages shall be calculated according to the price of the freight applicable at the place and time of delivering the freight. - 2.
+- 1. If the carrier is obligated under this Chapter to pay damages for partial or total loss of the freight, then the damages shall be calculated according to the price of the freight applicable at the place and time of delivering the freight. - 2.
 The value of the freight shall be determined according to a commodity exchange price, and if no such price is available, according to a market price; and if no market price is available, the value shall be determined by analogy to freight of the same kind and value. - 3.
-The cost of carriage, as well as the expenses associated with customs formalities and other similar expenses, shall be refunded in full in the event of a total loss of the freight or in part, in the event of partial loss. - 4.
+The cost of carriage, the expenses determined under the Tax Code of Georgia for crossing the Georgian customs boarder, shall be refunded in full in the event of a total loss of the freight or in part, in the case of partial loss. - 4.
 If the delivery of the freight is delayed and the authorised person proves that he/she has sustained damages as a result of the delay, the carrier shall compensate the damage only to the extent of the value of the freight.
 Damages in excess of this value may be claimed only if there was a special interest under Article 694 in this carriage or if the value of the freight was indicated.